hperrin/svelte-material-ui/README.md

 * Ripples are on by default on interactive components, and can be turned off with `ripple={false}`.
 * You can also add ripples to things with the Ripple Svelte action.
 * All standard UI events are forwarded on most components, and input events are forwarded on input components.
 * Things like labels and icons are named exports in each component, or you can use 'common/Label' and 'common/Icon'.
-(Except for textfield icon, because it is a special snowflake.)
+(Except for textfield/select icons, because they are special snowflakes.)

 To bundle this in your own code, you must use the `svelte-preprocess` package.
 See the webpack config in this package for an example.